Machine Learning Mutation-Acyclicity of Quivers: Results

 \subsubsection{Classifying Mutation Classes}

-\mbox{}\\ As a warm-up exercise, this first experiment explores how effectively a NN can distinguish 4 different mutation classes of quivers, which we denote: A4-like, D4-like, Non-Mutation-Acyclic-1 (NMA1), and Non-Mutation-Acyclic-2 (NMA2); all contained within Dataset 1.
+\mbox{}\\ As a warm-up exercise, this first experiment explores how effectively a NN can distinguish four different mutation classes of quivers, which we denote: A4-like, D4-like, Non-Mutation-Acyclic-1 (NMA1), and Non-Mutation-Acyclic-2 (NMA2); all contained within Dataset 1.
 This is similar in style to the NN classification in \cite{Dechant:2022ccf}, albeit expanded to new mutation classes.

-We utilize a fully connected deep neural network with $128$ nodes in each layer with either a SELU, ReLU or tanh activation function (NN structure given in Figure \ref{First_Experiment_Class_NN}, established via heuristic hyperparameter tuning).
-Between each layer, we use a dropout of $0.4$ to avoid over-fitting.
-The final layer of the model had $4$ nodes, which was activated by a softmax function, to output a normalised probability distribution over the classes.
-Dataset 1 is split into a train:test split of 90:10; with training data being split into a 70:30 split to accommodate the creation of a smaller validation training set.
-The model was training over $10000$ epochs with a learning rate of $0.0001$ (using the Adam optimizer).
+We utilize a fully connected deep neural network with $128$ nodes in each layer with either a SELU, ReLU, or tanh activation function (NN structure given in Figure \ref{First_Experiment_Class_NN}, established via heuristic hyperparameter tuning).
+Between each layer, we use a dropout rate of $0.4$ to prevent overfitting.
+The final layer of the model had $4$ nodes, which are activated by a softmax function, to output a normalised probability distribution over the classes.
+Dataset 1 is split into a train:test split of 90:10, with training data being split into a 70:30 split to accommodate the creation of a smaller validation training set.
+The model was trained over $10000$ epochs with a learning rate of $0.0001$ (using the Adam optimizer).
 In addition, each epoch utilized batching, using batch sizes of $200$.
 The model was trained to minimize the Sparse Categorical Cross-entropy loss function.
-In addition, the dataset was balanced such that there was an equal distribution of each class in the dataset (for smallest class size $s$, uniformly sample $s$ quivers from each other class).
+In addition, the dataset was balanced such that there was an equal distribution of each class in the dataset (for the smallest class size $s$, uniformly sample $s$ quivers from each other class).

 The model had an accuracy on test data of $61.8 \%$, with a MCC of $0.507$.
 These performances represent notable learning, since no ability to identify the cluster algebra from an input quiver is represented by (accuracy, MCC) scores of (25\%, 0) respectively, which both of these substantially exceed.
 Since the quiver data between classes is impossible to classify by eye, and largely impractical to do analytically via mutation, these methods already display practical use in aiding the identification of cluster algebras for input quivers.
 These performance scores set a useful baseline for comparison in the subsequent experiments.